leopoldcambier/Scotch.jl/README.md

 ```

 This is still very experimental and a work in progress
-See example.jl for an example
+See example.jl for an example.